openclimatefix/Open-Source-Quartz-Solar-Forecast/README.md

 ```

 The test dataset we used is defined in `quartz_solar_forecast/dataset/testset.csv`.
-This contains 50 PV sites, which 50 unique timestamps.
+This contains 50 PV sites, with 50 unique timestamps.
 The data is from 2021.

 The results of the evaluation are as follows
 The MAE is 0.1906 kw across all horizons.